Tyler-Washington888/Meta-Minds/README.md

 #### ERD Model

-While the ERD contains a comments tables, I chose not to display the comments on the front end for aesthetic purposes.
+While the ERD contains a comments table, I chose not to display the comments on the front end for aesthetic purposes.

 ![Dummy Link](https://res.cloudinary.com/tylerwashington98/image/upload/v1641006604/Meta-Minds/Screen_Shot_2021-12-31_at_10.09.24_PM_w2ppna.png)